Age verification system

+Online age verification is distinct from the mandatory online identity registration used in some countries with techno-authoritarianism.

 Methods

-Birth date
+Honor system

-The most basic form of age verification is to ask users to input their date of birth on a form.
-However, this depends on an honor system that assumes the validity of the end user (which can be a minor who fraudulently inserts a valid date that meets the age criteria, rather than their own), and has thus been described as ineffective.
+The most basic form of age verification is to require a person to input their date of birth on a form.
+However, this depends on an honor system that assumes the honesty of the end user.
+The person may, for instance, be a minor who fraudulently inserts a valid date that meets the age criteria, rather than their own.
+For this reason the system has been described as ineffective.

+Parental controls

+Parental controls enable parents to apply internet filters to restrict their children's access to content they deem inappropriate for their age.

 Credit card verification

-More sophisticated age verification systems require users to provide credit card information.
-However, this depends on an assumption that the vast majority of credit card holders are adults, because U.S. credit card companies did not originally issue cards to minors.
-Additionally, a minor may still attempt to obtain their parent's credit card information, or defraud users into divulging their credit card number to an individual to use for their own purposes, defeating the stated purpose of the system.
+Age verification systems requiring people to provide credit card information depend on an assumption that the vast majority of credit card holders are adults, because U.S. credit card companies did not originally issue cards to minors.
+Additionally, a minor may still attempt to obtain their parent's credit card information, or persuade or defraud users into divulging their credit card number to an individual to use for their own purposes, defeating the stated purpose of the system.

 In 2005, Salvatore LoCascio pleaded guilty to charges of credit card fraud; one of his schemes had involved using credit card-based age verification systems to charge users for "free" tours of adult entertainment websites.

 Federated identification

-MindGeek, a major operator of porn websites, operates an age verification provider known as AgeID.
+Aylo, a major operator of porn websites, operates an age verification provider known as AgeID.
 First introduced in Germany in 2015, it uses third-party providers to authenticate the user's age, and a single sign-on model that allows the verified identity to be shared across any participating website.

 Face recognition

-The Australian government has proposed the use of facial recognition against official identification photos.
+The Australian government has proposed countering identity fraud through the use of a facial recognition system that compares individuals with official identification photos.

+Facial age estimation

+Facial age estimation uses machine learning to estimate the user's age by analysing their facial features in a selfie while ensuring that they are a real person and not a photograph or wearing a mask by using a liveness test.

+Zero-knowledge proof

+Zero-knowledge proofs verify a person's age without the person disclosing their identity, either to the receiver, such as a business, or the verifying entity, like a government that issues a passport.